Table of Contents

 /*view dataset*/

-The following code shows how to reorder the variables in the following order: team, rebounds, assists steals, then points.
+The following code shows how to reorder the variables in the desired sequence: team, rebounds, assists, steals, and then points.
+Notice how the RETAIN statement mirrors this target order precisely.

 /*create new dataset with variables reordered*/